jo-yrabbit-sandbox/sandbox-api-server/docs/how-to-dev-test.md

 ### Test with redis

-Here we will describe how to:
-* Run both Flask application and redis backend locally
+Here we will describe how to run both Flask application and redis backend locally
+* (Recommended) Start both services with `docker-compose.yml`
+* (Not recommended) Run `api-server` in standalone, and run `redis` as separate docker container on `localhost:6379`

-#### How to run your containers locally
+#### Option 1: How to run your containers with docker compose
 1. This is for testing your `docker-compose.yml`.
 We assume that you have the following already working:
 * `Dockerfile` for `api-server` exists
 * `.env` file has `REDIS_HOST=redis` matches whatever you specified in your `Dockerfile`